 Chlorine demand is real and solvable by adding enough chlorine to your pool until it starts to register on your liquid test kit or test strips.

-Chlorine lock is a false issue, a term that some pool companies and experts will use when they really mean chlorine lock.
+Chlorine lock is a false issue, a term that some pool companies and experts will use when they really mean chlorine lock (should say chlorine demand).
 So if a pool pro tells you your pool is suffering from chlorine lock, you’ll know the fix is still to add more chlorine to the pool.

 Tests for 7 important chemistries in seconds: Total Hardness, Total Chlorine, Total Bromine, Free Chlorine, pH, Total Alkalinity, and Cyanuric Acid.